Sugar Beaster

 1993, 8.5/10

 Beaster is where all the energy and anger from Hüsker Dü went.
 Six Copper Blue outtakes are somehow moulded into an extremely coherent concept EP, creating Sugar’s best and most substantial release.
 While breakup was a noticeable theme throughout Copper Blue, this time it’s right on the surface; Mould describes it as its”evil twin”.
-Mould uses religious imagery – the title is a reference to Easter – placing himself and his former lover in the roles of Judas and Jesus.
+Mould uses religious imagery – the title refers to Easter – placing himself and his former lover in the roles of Judas and Jesus.

 Sugar File Under Easy Listening